r0d0lf0/health-miles/README.md

  * 'gulp test' builds the application and runs tests.
  * './start-selenium.sh' and './stop-selenium.sh' are needed to start and stop selenium before running.
  * 'gulp test --on local' is meant to be a short concise human readable way to invoke tests where:
- *  --on arguments can be one of the following [local, phantom]
+ *  --on arguments can be one of the following [local, phantom] (options are '--on local' or '--on phantom')

 #### Overview